 It’s been almost two years I have been working for a company and the company is doing great so far.
 Last week I was in a meeting with the CEO of our company.
 Lots of issues came up in the discussion but one major thing that makes us more into this is GDPR.
 As we belong to a company and we should be aware of the burning issue for sure.
 I think I should use the word ‘must’ instead of ‘should’ in the previous sentence.
 In fact, the time of talking about the GDPR has ended and now it’s the time for implementation.

-It wasn’t a long discussion but we spent a quality time together conversing with different issues of the company.
+It wasn’t a long discussion but we spent quality time together conversing with different issues of the company.
 As I told earlier that we spent most of the time on GDPR issue and we discussed the prime aspects of the GDPR.
 Lots of important characters of GDPR had exposed through our discussion.
 From the then, I am thinking to share the one specific part of the discussion in terms of GDPR.

 Today, in this article, I am trying to cover one important stuff that will be impacting almost all through the sectors in the modern globalized society.
 I will be writing about the impact of GDPR specifically on the digital marketing world.
-I think now it’s the time to stop talking about the GDPR and start acting on it.
+I think now it’s time to stop talking about the GDPR and start acting on it.

 First Thing First

-Before starting the discussion, I would like to introduce a bit about the GDPR.
+Before starting the discussion, I would like to introduce a bit about GDPR.
 General Data Protection Regulation(GDPR) was put into effect on May 25, 2018, in Europe.
 It systematizes a wide range of privacy legislation across the EU.
 This means the companies need to build in privacy settings into their products and websites which would be switched on by default.

 As it’s not a directive rather a regulation, it’s legally binding that means it can’t be overlooked in anyways.
 On the other hand, failing to comply with the rule could lead to huge fines of up to €20 million or 4% of your global turnover!

-The regulation aims to give a control over the personal data of EU citizens.
+The regulation aims to give control over the personal data of EU citizens.
 Now, EU’s latest approach to online privacy sets individual first and they are believing that they should be protected implementing empowerment rather than ignored.
 EU regulators believe that companies have been abusing personal data for their own interest and they aren’t being transparent about the usage of their data.
 That’s the main reason for introducing this kind of regulation come into existence.
 The law has been designed in such a way that ensures an end of all that misusage and set the power back in the hands of the consumer.
 To know more about GDPR, you can also visit the official site of GDPR.

 The rule already having a ripple effect across the Atlantic in the U.S. I also have been thinking a lot about how it will impact digital marketing behaviors of small- and large-size businesses.
-Now, I am going through that process of demonstration regarding the topic.
+Now, I am going through that process of a demonstration regarding the topic.

 How Does the GDPR Impact on Marketing?